 Application of organic manures significantly influenced soil bulk density.
 The lowest bulk density was recorded in T8 – Vermicompost (2.5 t ha⁻¹) + S (20 kg ha⁻¹) (1.31 Mg m⁻³), followed closely and statistically at par with T7, T6, and T5 (1.33, 1.34, and 1.35 Mg m⁻³, respectively).
 The highest bulk density was observed in the control (T0) (1.45 Mg m⁻³).
 This reduction in bulk density under organic treatments may be attributed to improved soil structure and increased organic matter content, which enhances soil porosity and reduces compaction (Ghosh et al., 2012).

-Soil pH and electrical conductivity (EC) were not significantly affected by organic manure and sulfur application, indicating that these amendments had a neutral effect on the soil's acid-base and salinity status within the study period.
+Soil pH and electrical conductivity (EC) were not significantly affected by organic manure and sulphur application, indicating that these amendments had a neutral effect on the soil's acid-base and salinity status within the study period.

 Soil Chemical Properties